≡ Menu

 Third:

-• First, try to limit your dog from moving around too much, this will protect your dog from further damaging its eye
+• First, limit your dog from moving around too much; this will protect your dog from further damaging its eye.

-• Second, if you have contact solution, you can use it to soak a gauze and place it on the affected eye.
+• Second, if you have a contact solution, you can soak a gauze and place it on the affected eye.

 Which reminds us…

-It’s important to remember that we here at IndulgeYourPet are not doctors, veterinarians or medical professionals.
-This is why we always recommend that the first thing that you should do if you notice that your pet is suffering from any kind of illness is to have the checked out by a professional ASAP.
+It’s important to remember that we here at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+This is why we always recommend that the first thing you should do if you notice that your pet is suffering from any illness is to have it checked out by a professional ASAP.

 You see…

-Here at IndulgeYourPet, we’re just a bunch of folks who are PASSIONATE about animals and only want what’s best for them.
-So, while we do try to share some of our knowledge and experience that we have with animals with our readers, it’s always best to seek out the advice and experience of your local experts rather than try to “self-diagnose” or “treat” via the internet.
+Here at IndulgeYourPet, we’re just a bunch of PASSIONATE about animals and only want what’s best for them.
+So, while we try to share some of our knowledge and experience with animals with our readers, it’s always best to seek out the advice and expertise of your local experts rather than try to “self-diagnose” or “treat” via the internet.

-Let’s discuss what options your vet will probably discuss with you once you make it to the hospital.
+Let’s discuss what options your vet will probably discuss once you make it to the hospital.

 This is because…

-Ocular proptosis can be caused do to a variety of reasons including:
+Ocular proptosis can be caused due to a variety of reasons, including:

 • Eye injury